 One thing I haven’t mentioned yet is reinforcement.
 This is an important topic, and we will get into it in much more detail in later posts, but for now, here’s a really brief intro.

 To understand why concrete needs reinforcement, you need to know about the forces that will cause failure in concrete.
 This is usually described in terms of Compression and Tension.
 Of these two, the main thing steel reinforcement addresses is Tension.
 Historically, steel rebar has been used to resist tensile failure in concrete.
 On its own, steel will bend a tremendous amount (with a great deal of effort).
 When used as rebar, it lends this characteristic to the concrete it is encased in and allows us to make concrete slabs that won’t sag in the middle and eventually fail.

 Now, exactly how much and what size rebar is a discussion to have with a structural engineer based on the specifics of your project, so I won’t get into that.
 Another type of reinforcement is fiber reinforcement.
 It’s important to know that this type of reinforcement is not intended for structural spans.
 But it is the primary type of reinforcement we use in concrete countertops, sinks, and furniture.

 One thing you’ll learn in speaking to people who craft things with concrete is they each have their own formulation or mix design, which is like a recipe for making concrete.
 Different blends of concrete can create vastly different aesthetic finishes, a topic we will cover in great detail in the future.

 We’ve covered a lot of ground so far and we are barely scratching the surface.
-The big take away here is choosing the right mix and blending it together in the right way is what will ensure that your concrete project withstands the test of time
+The big take away here is choosing the right mix and blending it together in the right way is what will ensure that your concrete project meets your expectations while withstanding the test of time.